Token (railway signalling): Staff and ticket

 Seeing the train staff provided assurance that there could be no head-on collision.
-To ensure that the ticket is not issued incorrectly, a book of numbered tickets is kept in a locked box, the key to which is permanently fastened to the token, or is the token.
-In addition, the lock prevents the token being removed until the ticket box is closed, and it cannot be closed unless the book of tickets is in the box.
-Once a ticket is issued, its number is recorded in a Train Register book, and the token is locked in a secure place.
-This system is known as staff and ticket.
+To ensure that the ticket was not issued incorrectly, a book of numbered tickets was kept in a locked box, the key to which was permanently fastened to the token, or was the token.
+In addition, the lock prevented the token from being removed until the ticket box was closed, and it could not be closed unless the book of tickets was in the box.
+Once a ticket was issued, its number was recorded in a Train Register book, and the token was locked in a secure place.
+The system is known as staff and ticket.

-In a variation on this principle, called divisible train staff, a section of the token referred to as the ticket portion was designed to be removed and handed to the driver instead of a paper ticket.
+In a variation on that principle, called divisible train staff, a section of the token or staff, referred to as the ticket portion, was designed to be removed and handed to the driver, instead of a paper ticket.